Anomaly Detection with Neural Parsers That Never Reject: Introduction

-Recently, {\em Reinforcement Learning} (RL) has been used as the basis for a novel, flexible grammatical inference scaffolding called RL-GRIT \pcite{cowger2020icarus,woods2021rlgrit}.
+A third recent body of work combines constituency parsing with {\em Reinforcement Learning} (RL), as the basis for a novel, flexible grammatical inference scaffolding called RL-GRIT \cite{cowger2020icarus,woods2021rlgrit}.
+This approach attempts to handle high-entropy regions while maintaining expressiveness.
 The goal of RL is to find a {\em policy}, defined as a mapping of {\em observations} to {\em actions}, which attempts to maximize some {\em reward}.
 In RL-GRIT, an observation is the current set of atoms, while an action involves the merging of two atoms into a new higher-level atom (parsing is thus performed in a bottom-up fashion).
 Importantly, to overcome the aforementioned limitations associated with simply concatenating atoms, there are special merge action types that enable data type recurrency: when merging two atoms, the parser has the option of replacing one of the atoms with a special {\em subgrammar token}, which can act as a wildcard that can match multiple atoms, or removing one of the atoms entirely, which allows multiple atoms to be recursively collapsed into a single atom, achieving an effect similar to that of the Kleene star.
 The reward is roughly based on the estimated frequency of the atoms generated when performing parsing actions on a corpus of sentences.
-The learned policy, represented as a neural network, can then be used as a parser, which can be applied to generate {\em parse trees} for new sentences.
-This RL-based approach learns a {\em parser} directly, rather than first learning a {\em grammar}.
-The primary reason for this is that the learning process benefits from a search space with progressive improvements in the measured reward, rather than the "all-or-nothing" design of traditional grammars, which either accept or reject a sentence.
-While this approach was shown to be promising at automatically generating parsers for formats with data type recurrency \pcite{cowger2020icarus,woods2021rlgrit}, it also has limitations.
-First, as is often the case with neural network-based approaches, there is a lack of {\em explainability}: the parser has learned some grammar, but it does not provide the production rules for that grammar.
-Furthermore, because the parser is always expected to take an action at each step of the parsing process, it will produce a parse tree for {\em any} input sentence, even if the format of this sentence is entirely different from the format of sentences that were used for training.
-Thus, unlike traditional parsers, which will fail upon encountering a deviation from the grammar, the RL-based parser cannot be used directly to determine whether some sentence is {\em nominal} (i.e., valid) or {\em anomalous} (invalid) compared to the training data.
+The learned policy, represented as a neural network, can then be used as a parser, which can be applied to generate a parse tree for any new sentence.
+This RL-based approach learns a parser directly, rather than first learning a grammar.
+The primary reason for this is that the learning process benefits from a search space with progressive improvements in the measured reward, rather than the ``all-or-nothing'' design of traditional grammars, which either accept or reject a sentence.